dairycultist/NoMoreWandering/README.md

 A total conversion mod inspired by BTW.

+PLAY THE GAME!!!!
+PLAY THE GAME PLAY THE GAME PLAY THE GAME PLAY THE GAME PLAY THE GAME

+---

 change the gameplay so that everything is done with a single end goal in mind (not aimless/player driven). but what goal, and how to get to it?!

 I like the seclusion of minecraft